Google

 The Sociobiology of The New World Order (and the Conspiracy of Sociobiology)

-The pleasure peddlers, shamed and shunned, defend the legitimacy of their enterprise.
-And, like pornographers, conspiracy buffs find new audiences through the Internet.
-With a few keystrokes, anyone can retrieve and ogle whatever account of history fulfills his or her fantasy life.
+Like leisure peddlers of various stripes, shamed and shunned, conspiracy theorists defend the legitimacy of their enterprise.
+And, like pornographers, they have found new audiences on the Internet.
+With a few keystrokes, anyone can retrieve and ogle any version of events, any alternative history, that appeals to his or her fantasies.

-The attacks of 911 continue to provide fodder for conspiracy buffs.
-The peculiarities surrounding 911 act as paranoid steroids for the conspiratorial mindset.
-Whatever the merits of the evidence and arguments of Scholars for 911 Truth and similar groups, the 911 material is only a recent fruit of one branch of the grand conspiratorial family tree.
+The events of 9/11 continue to provide fodder for conspiracy theorizing.
+The peculiarities surrounding 9/11 serve as steroids for conspiracy enthusiasts.
+Whatever the merits of the evidence and arguments of Architects and Engineers for 9/11 Truth and similar groups, 9/11 material remains a popular fruit on a branch of the grand conspiratorial family tree.

 "What I am asserting is that in this particular epoch a conjunction of historical circumstances has led to the rise of an elite of power; that the men of the circles composing the elite, severally and collectively, now make such key decisions as are made; and that, given the enlargement and centralization of the means of power now available, the decisions that they make and fail to make carry more consequences for more people than has ever been the case in the world history of mankind."